Level 1 English

 Entry Requirements: There are no prerequisites for these courses.

-Content / Skills: Each course is designed to focus on one of three key literacies covered in the English curriculum: oral literacy; written literacy; and visual literacy.
-While each course prioritises one of these literacies, ākonga will still encounter oral, written, and visual texts in each course.
+Content / Skills: Each course is designed to focus on the key literacies covered in the English curriculum: oral literacy; written literacy; and visual literacy.
+While each course may prioritise one or more of these literacies, ākonga will still encounter oral, written, and visual texts in each course.

 In each course, ākonga will:

-Assessment: Each course offers a mixture of internal and external standards for a total of 15 credits.
+Assessment: Both courses offer a mixture of internal and external standards for a total of 15 credits.

 Field Trips: Kaiako may organise outings for their classes throughout the course of the year.